Insurance & Fees

 Specializing in women's online therapy throughout Georgia and New York.
 Call today for more information and ask any questions you may have about payment.

 In Georgia, I am out-of-network (OON) and do not accept insurance.
+I can provide a superbill, however, which can often offset the cost of therapy, depending on your insurance plan.

 “Right to Receive a Good Faith Estimate of Expected Charges”